Goals are not actually steps in a funnel…

 User #1 went from A to B to C to D, all in one visit.

-User #2 went from A to B in one visit, to C during another visit, and finally to D in a following visit.
+User #2 went from A to B in one visit, to C during another visit, and finally to D in the following visit.
 (In total, this user went through all 4 pages during 3 visits)

 User #3 went from A to B in one visit.